EpsilonZ/ParkingOccupancyDetection/README.md

  ![Allt text](readme_media/edgeboundingboxes.png)

-More info about YOLO and it's usage https://pjreddie.com/darknet/yolo/
+More info about YOLO and its usage https://pjreddie.com/darknet/yolo/

 ## Cloud implementation